-Another way to increase the percentage of renewable or carbon-free energy at district facilities is through utility-purchased offsite grid energy.
-The Sunnyvale Center already receives 100% renewable electricity through its electric utility Silicon Valley Clean Energy.
+Another way to increase renewable or carbon-free energy at district facilities is through utility-purchased offsite green grid energy.
+The Sunnyvale Center already receives 100% renewable electricity through its electric utility

+Silicon Valley Clean Energy.
 Both Foothill and De Anza colleges purchase grid electricity through Constellation New Energy, delivered through PG&E transmission and distribution networks, with a renewable power content of 27%.

-district will explore The opportunities to improve the renewable content of purchased for electricity Foothill and De Anza through PG&E or third-party programs.
-In addition, the district will evaluate the feasibility and potential benefits of investing offsite renewable generation through project ownership or power purchase agreements (PPAs) with a goal of 100% renewable energy at the campuses.
-The district will not pursue renewable energy through the purchase of renewable energy credits (RECs).
+The district should explore opportunities to improve the renewable content of purchased electricity for Foothill and De Anza through PG&E or third-party programs.
+In addition, the district should evaluate the feasibility and potential benefits of investing in offsite renewable generation through project ownership or power purchase agreements (PPAs) with a goal of 100% renewable energy at the campuses.
+The district will not pursue renewable energy by purchasing renewable energy credits (RECs).

-4.6.3 Perform Feasibility Study for additional Solar PV at Campuses
+4.6.3 Perform a Feasibility Study for Additional Solar PV at Campuses

-As described above, the district has already installed significant solar photovoltaic (PV) systems at the Foothill and De Anza campuses.
-To achieve their carbon reduction goals, additional solar capability will likely need to be installed.
-This evaluation will be part of the proposed Electrification Feasibility Study as described in Section 4.2.2.
+As described above, the district has already installed significant solar PV systems at the Foothill and De Anza campuses.
+Additional solar capability will likely need to be installed to achieve the district carbon reduction goals.
+A feasibility study should be prepared to determine if additional solar power can be installed at the campuses and determine the optimal sizing of these systems.
+This study would be incorporated into the proposed Electrification Feasibility Study (described in Section 4.2.2) to determine if campus loads will accommodate additional solar PV installations.